 Slightly elevated blood pressure is known as prehypertension.
-Prehypertension will likely turn into high blood pressure (hypertension) if you don't make lifestyle changes, such as to start exercising and eating healthier.
+Prehypertension will likely turn into high blood pressure (hypertension) unless you make lifestyle changes, such as getting more exercise and eating healthier foods.
 Both prehypertension and high blood pressure increase your risk of heart attack, stroke and heart failure.

 A blood pressure reading has two numbers.
 The first, or upper, number measures the pressure in your arteries when your heart beats (systolic pressure).
 The second, or lower, number measures the pressure in your arteries between beats (diastolic pressure).
 Prehypertension is a systolic pressure from 120 to 139 millimeters of mercury (mm Hg) or a diastolic pressure from 80 to 89 mm Hg.

 Weight loss, exercise and other healthy lifestyle changes can often control prehypertension, and set the stage for a lifetime of better health.

 - What is high blood pressure?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/hbp.
 Accessed May 6, 2015.